Mobile menu open

-We are delighted that the Secretary of State for Health and Social Care has confirmed today (20 January) that Cambridge Cancer Research Hospital can proceed as planned.
-The new NHS research hospital remains on track to be built by 2029, benefiting cancer patients from the East of England, the UK and across the globe.
+The Secretary of State for Health and Social Care, Wes Streeting, confirmed on Monday (20 January) that Cambridge Cancer Research Hospital remains on track to be built by 2029 following the Government’s recent review of the hospital building programme.

 Bringing together world-class NHS clinicians with cutting-edge University and industry-led research, the specialist cancer research hospital will accelerate the early detection of cancer and lead the way globally in delivering bespoke, precision treatments.